The Perfect Digital Marketing Team Structure

 They manage deadlines, team members, resources, and overall project mechanics key to any efficient marketing team.
 A team of creative and technical people can only be powerful if they have the proper management to work together efficiently.

-What About Small Marketing Department Structure?
+What About a Small Marketing Department Structure?

 A small marketing department structure consolidates several marketing roles into one, making team members wear several hats.